jtlapp/subtap/README.md

   --debug-port=<p>     Set default debug port to <p> instead of 5858.
 Useful in
                        SUBTAP_DEFAULT_ARGS to shorten --debug and --debug-brk.

-  -e --log-exceptions  Catch and report subtest exceptions as failed assertions.
-                       Root test exceptions always terminate the run because they interrupt the numbering of root subtests.

   -f --full-functions  When found/wanted values reference functions, show the
                        function source code in addition to the signature.